Echinacea – SunSeekers Salmon Coneflower

-With a double row of striking salmon-pink petals that shoot strait out to slightly upwards, SunSeekers Salmon Coneflowers, Echinacea, will make you do a double-take.
+If you adore the elegance and beauty of a gifted ballerina add SunSeeker Salmon Coneflower, Echinacea, to your gardens.
+Its double row of striking petals in shades of pink, salmon, and rose that shoot strait out, bring an ethereal mood to the garden.
 These salmon petals sometimes have a little yellow in the centers, especially when just opening, which highlight the bright green center cone.
 As these flowers mature the petals turn a soft pink which then surround intense crimson cones.
-These large blooms are held on erects stems so you can enjoy their sweet fragrance with ease.
+The large blooms are held on erects stems so you can enjoy their sweet fragrance with ease.
 Makes a great cut flower.

 A member of the outstanding SunSeekers series of Conflowers.
 They stand out from others with their unique forms and colors.
 Their vibrant colors stay rich and don’t fade.
 SunSeeker Coneflowers have exceptional vigor, masses of flowers, and dense habit with short stems and dark green, narrow leaves.